Umich-DNNG/pynoise/documentation/README.md

 pip install -r requirements.txt
 ```

-NOTE: tkinter should be a package included in your Python installation — however, it can be problematic and cannot be installed with pip.
+NOTE: tkinter should be a package included in your Python installation — however, it is occasionally omitted and cannot be installed with pip.
 Please consult https://stackoverflow.com/questions/76105218/why-does-tkinter-or-turtle-seem-to-be-missing-or-broken-shouldnt-it-be-part for assistance.

 ### Settings Configurations